How to fix an underpayment

 If you can't resolve an underpayment issue in the workplace, find out how to get Help resolving workplace issues.

 What happens after an underpayment is fixed?

 Most underpayments happen because a mistake has been made.
 Fixing it quickly, and getting it right in the future, is important.
-If you noticed the underpayment yourself and fixed it, you don't need to report it to us (but you do need to record it).

 If we become aware of the underpayment and decide that the matter involves very serious issues and/or is in the public interest, we may choose to investigate, even if the affected employees have been backpaid.